Blooingdale Township

 House

-As the Assessor, I'm responsible for assessing property at one-third of the fair market value.
+As the Assessor, I'm responsible along with my staff for assessing property at one-third of the fair market value.
 Properties are valued as of January 1st of each year based upon the three prior years' sales.
-However, the county and the state monitor assessor values so that values throughout the county and state are equitably assessed.
+However, the county and the state monitor assessor values so that values are equitably assessed.
 The formulas that are used to measure our accuracy and equity always include consideration of actual sales over a three-year period as required by State law.

 For example, when our office valued properties as of January 1st, 2023 for the 2023 General Reassessment Year (which is the assessment that your tax bill payable in 2024 will be based upon), we were obligated by law to look back at the sales that took place during 2020, 2021 and 2022.
 We are not permitted to just look at the marketplace that existed on January 1st, 2023.